 - At the beginning of a project it is important to create a human contact with the customer team, either by adding our video to all conference calls or preferably by being onsite for the first workshops.

 - It’s OK to say “I don’t know” but there are better ways to say it, for example :

 - “I would need to test and get back to you because I haven’t used this feature in a long time.”

 - “I will prepare a demo of this feature with a summary of implementation options.”

 - Share meetings notes with highlighted action items (To do SAP / To do Customer) AND links to recordings (if any) with customers shortly after the call.
-Systematically recording all Teams or Zoom meetings and sharing them with my customers in one and only sharepoint folder they can access them easily makes a huge difference in the adoption of the module by the customer.
-They also help us remember how things were built for a specific customer after we lose access to an environment.
+Systematically recording all Teams or Zoom meetings and sharing them with my customers in a sharepoint folder they can easily access has made a huge difference in their adoption of the module.
+Notes and recordings also help us remember how things were built for a specific customer after we lose access to an environment.